dosbox-staging/dosbox-staging/CODE_OF_CONDUCT.md

   all beginners once, and can teach and learn through feedback and sharing.
 - **are open to feedback** from others, be it technical points, interpersonal tips, or language/wording suggestions.
-- **accept responsibility** by applogizing to those affected by our mistakes, and we graciously accept applogies knowing that mistakes are simply part of the change process.
+- **accept responsibility** by apologizing to those affected by our mistakes and graciously accepting apologies knowing that mistakes are part of the process.
 - **use words carefully**, because we may not understand irony or negative sarcasm.
 We communicate plainly, and we justify our positions objectively and explicitly.